Skip to main content

 Definition

-An electronic signature is a mechanism for affixing to a digital document proof of identity and consent equivalent to a handwritten signature.
-Within the meaning of the eIDAS regulation, it encompasses three trust levels: simple (SES), advanced (AES) and qualified (QES).
-Unlike a digital signature, the electronic signature is a legal concept that can rely on different technologies.
+An electronic signature is a mechanism for affixing proof of identity and consent to a digital document, equivalent to a handwritten signature.
+Under the eIDAS regulation, it encompasses three levels of trust: simple (SES), advanced (AES) and qualified (QES).
+Unlike a digital signature, an electronic signature is a legal concept that can rely on different technologies.
 Discover our complete guide →

 Ready to Put These Concepts Into Practice?